abe545/strider-dot-net/README.md

 You can pass as many custom parameters to msbuild as you need to.

+It also will now restore NuGet packages.
+It will get the latest version of nuget.exe from http://nuget.org in order to do so.
+This means that your solution doesn't need NuGet Package Restore.

 You can follow its progress at http://gettinggui.com